 The Mixture Density value set in this field is utilised in the Pump # Range Diagram provided on the Results tab.
-A range of mixture density values between the Water Density and Mixture Density values, incremented by 100kg/m, are applied throughout the operating points calculations.
+A range of mixture density values between the Water Density and Mixture Density values, incremented by 100 kg/m3 (or 6.24 lb/ft3), are applied throughout the operating points calculations.